Skip to main content

 Hybrid Approach: The Best of Both Worlds

 Many successful applications use a hybrid approach: building the core application in cross-platform while implementing critical performance-sensitive or platform-specific features natively.
-This strategy combines cost efficiency with the ability to optimize where it matters most.

 Conclusion

 For most business applications in 2025, cross-platform development frameworks like React Native and Flutter have matured to the point where they provide an excellent balance of performance, cost, and development speed.
-However, for applications where performance is paramount or platform-specific features are essential, native development remains the superior choice.